GUIDE - Updated 2026-06-25

 The difference between AI token count and character count, and how to estimate prompt cost for English, Korean, and Japanese text.

 AI token count is not the same as character count.
 Language models split text into pieces such as words, subwords, punctuation, spaces, and language-specific fragments.
-Cost and input limits are usually based on tokens, so a short-looking prompt can still be expensive if it includes long documents, examples, or large expected outputs.
+Cost and input limits are often based on tokens or token-like usage units, but exact billing rules depend on the provider, model, and pricing plan.
+A short-looking prompt can still be expensive if it includes long documents, examples, or large expected outputs.

 Why This Matters